 Report forms and instructions are circulated to regional project leaders via email in March and are provided with a specific deadline for that given year.
 Please contact Shannon West if you have any questions on reporting or require copies of your forms.

-HCTF must be contacted for a project change request if you wish to re-allocate funds for an activity requiring more than 30% of your regional budget or $15,000, whichever is lower.
+HCTF must be contacted for a project change request if you wish to re-allocate funds for a single activity requiring more than 30% of your regional budget or $15,000, whichever is lower.
 For example, there may be a site where a derelict barn has been deemed a safety hazard and requires demolition at significant expense.
 A project change request is required if the barn demolition was not planned and not in the budget for that site and if it requires more than $15K or 30% of the total regional budget.

 A project change request is also required if you wish to spend funds at an eligible site where a property/complex plan was not included in the 2019-22 approved application package.
 An updated plan must be submitted as part of the project change request, even if funds have been spent at the site in previous funding cycles.